xparq/PNotesz/README.txt

 This is Andrey Gruber's nice, but obsoleted PNote (http://pnotes.sourceforge.net/) 9.3.0 Win32 C codebase, with some notes (and slight modifications) added, making it easy to access for tinkeres.
-(Andrey now develops a .NET version (https://sourceforge.net/projects/pnotes/files/PNotes.NET/) check that out, too!)
+(Andrey now develops a .NET version (https://sourceforge.net/projects/pnotes/files/PNotes.NET/), check it out!)

 CHANGES
 =======

 * Renamed the .exe (and the repo) to avoid confusion about (possible, subtle) differences from the original.
-* #include <tom.h> -> #include <TOM.h>, so you can compile on a case-sensitive filesystem.
+* Renamed TOM.h to tom.h, so you can build on case-sensitive filesystems.

 BUILD
 =====

-Use Pelles C. (Not sure of anything else.)
+Use Pelles C. (Not sure about how anything else would work.)

 Setup:

 1. Create new "Win32 .EXE" project.
-Nothing fancy, leave everything default.
+Leave everything default.
    (There's an example Pelles project file in here, too.)

 2. Add all the sources (.h, .c, .rc) to the project.